 What is a donor mapping?

-A donor mapping is a very targeted research process during which we identify up to 30 high potential donor matches for you based on your own individual criteria.
+A donor mapping is a very targeted research process during which we identify 20 high potential donor matches for you based on your own individual criteria.
 This can either be done for a specific project, a program or your organisation in general.
 You can put the focus on certain donors (i.e. foundations only), donors from a certain region or country only (i.e. US based), sectors (i.e. agriculture, health, education etc.) or specific countries (i.e. single country, multi country or regional).

 Which benefits does a mapping have for us?